IsuraManchanayake/munch-compiler/DIARY.md

 - custom exit codes are added for memory allocation errors
 - error token displaying (cool!) method is added
 - error in is_shift_op is fixed
-- '.' is added as a token. previously it was a float literal error
+- '.' is added as a token. previously it is a float literal error
-- error in stmnt_ifelseif was fixed
+- error in stmnt_ifelseif is fixed
 - new parsing features are added
     - optional trailing ',' token for enum or compound expression lists
     - post increment/decrement feature